ashank96/OneDirectAssignment/README.md

     3. Coding conventions.
     4. Proper validation / info messages thrown on console.
     5. Comments in the code to make it more understandable.
-    6. TDD methodology has been follwed using JUnit Testing.
+    6. TDD methodology has been followed using JUnit Testing.

   # Contacts-android Application
     1. Use of SQLite database to persist the contact list.